FossMec/Selection/agzuniverse/readme.md

 I also like to play around with Photoshop, edit and create short videos, write stories and play strategy games.

-Currently working on some things with Angular.
+Currently working on some things with ~~Angular~~ React and ReactNative.

 ## Stuff I want to do